 - Improve sales based on analytical data of fast-moving and slow-moving products.

-– Get channel wise sales made on the daily/weekly/monthly basis.
+- Get channel-wise sales made on a daily/weekly/monthly basis.

 - Manage order shipment process with the help of Order Aging reports.